-Therefore, in its design, you must not include too much or too few elements to make it look either too distracting or too dull.
+Therefore, in its design, you must not include too many or too few elements to make it look too distracting or dull.

 Here are a few design tips that you must consider while adding the logo to your email signature:

 Always choose a font you are sure will be available on all computers.
 Otherwise, your email signature to your email recipients may be displayed like vanilla ice cream instead of hot chocolate.

 This is because, in their systems, the desired font will not be installed.
 If you are too determined to use a non-generic font, it is better to resort to fallback fonts.